jupyterhub/mybinder.org-user-guide/doc/dockerfile.rst

 When you are building complex software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some software is simply too complex to be specified with Binder configuration
-files.
-However, we bet you can do it without a Dockerfile.
-We recommend trying
+Most Binder configurations can be achieved without a Dockerfile.
-with ``postBuild`` commands.
-Are you **sure** this won't work without a
-Dockerfile?
+Before resorting to a Dockerfile, we recommend trying to use ``postBuild``
+commands for configuration.
+See
+`the repo2docker documentation <http://repo2docker.readthedocs.io/en/latest/>`_
+for examples.

 When you're using a language that is not directly supported
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~